 Patients and commissioners need accurate and timely information, in their decision making processes.
 QOMS aims to be in a position to provide them with that information to make those choices.
 Currently, there is insufficient systematic collection of data to demonstrate effectiveness or quality of care across OMFS in the UK.

-We need to measure the quality of care in OMFS, thus BAOMS has initiated the Quality and Outcomes in Oral and Maxillofacial Surgery (QOMS) project for its specialty.
+We need to measure the quality of care in OMFS.
+That is why BAOMS initiated the Quality and Outcomes in Oral and Maxillofacial Surgery (QOMS) project for its specialty.

 For more information, visit the Royal College of Surgeons of England website